unclvito/nhc/README.md

 ### License

-Distributed under the MIT License.
+Distributed under the GNU Public License v3.0.
 See `LICENSE` for more information.